learnque-guides/tut-bit-MIX-16-lesson-fe-introduction/src/adding_attribute_type.md

 export class DogType {
     name: string;
 }

-// or even better???
+// or even better ???

 export type DogType = {
     name: string;
 }
 ```

-* For now, our Dogs should probably just have names – let’s assume they are of string type, and thus let’s create a separate file in our working directory named types.ts and put this code in there.
+* It's a good practise in Angular based application to have a properly create data types.